 During Wintersession—an intensive, five-week session between fall and spring semesters—students are encouraged to select an on-campus course related to their intended major or to select another Liberal Arts or studio course of interest, choosing from classes in all disciplines and available to upperclass and graduate students.

-Most transfer students are required to attend the Summer Experimental and Foundation Studies (EFS) Program, a six-week immersion in RISD’s approach to studio learning.
+Most transfer students are required to attend the Summer Experimental and Foundation Studies (EFS) program, a six-week immersion in RISD’s approach to studio learning.
 The program is taught by EFS faculty and offers the same three studios as in the foundation year: Drawing, Design and Spatial Dynamics.
-Each studio session meets one and a half days a week for a total of 10 hours per course.
+Each studio session meets 10 hours (over one and a half days) a week—or a total of 60 hours per course.